-15 credits - ENGL& 101 English Composition I AND ENGL& 102 Composition II, AND SPCH 110 Intro to Public Speaking OR SPCH 114 Small Group Communication.
+15 credits - ENGL& 101 English Composition I AND ENGL& 102 Composition II, AND CMST& 220 (was SPCH 110) Public Speaking OR CMST& 230 (was SPCH 114) Small Group Communication.

 15 credits - Selected from at least three disciplines on the Distribution List for Transfer Degrees.
 No more than 5 credits in foreign language at the 100 level, no more than 10 credits from any one discipline.
 No more than 5 credits in performance/skills courses are allowed.